awsdocs/iam-user-guide/doc_source/using-service-linked-roles.md

 **To allow an IAM entity to pass an existing role to the service**

 Some AWS services allow you to pass an existing role to the service, instead of creating a new service\-linked role\.
 To do this, a user must have permissions to *pass the role* to the service\.
 Add the following statement to the permissions policy for the IAM entity that needs to pass a role\.
 This policy statement also allows the entity to view a list of roles from which they can choose the role to pass\.
-For more information, see [Granting a User Permissions to Pass a Role to an AWS Service](id_roles_use_passrole.md)\.
+For more information, see [Granting a user permissions to pass a role to an AWS service](id_roles_use_passrole.md)\.

 ```
 {